plasoc/axiplasma/README.md

 #### Software

 The applications located in the "mips/apps" directory all depend on Makefiles in order to perform operations, such as building a binary or loading the binary on to the hardware.
+The make commands are described as the following.

++ bootloader_app
+   + make all --- Builds the bootloader binary and generates a boot_pack.vhd, which contains the binary in HEX.
+Adding the DEBUG\_MAKE=1 argument causes the build to generate several files useful for debugging.
+   + make install --- Copies boot_pack.vhd into "/hdl/projects/Nexys4".
+   + make jump\_build --- Builds the jump binary and generates a jump\_pack.vhd, which contains the binary in HEX.
+Adding the DEBUG\_MAKE=1 argument causes the build to generate several files useful for debugging.
+   + make jump\_install --- Copies jump\_pack.vhd into "/hdl/projects/Nexys4".
+   + make clean --- Removes all building files from directory.

 There's also a Makefile located in "hdl/projects/Nexys4" that contains the command that generates the crossbar wrapper.